-The Corporation uses water in parts of its operations, including drilling.
-Alberta has been unusually dry this winter, and as a result, snowpack, rivers and reservoirs around the province are low.
-For the first time since 2001, Alberta's Drought Command Team has been authorized to negotiate water-sharing agreements with water licence holders, including in the Red Deer River, Bow River and Old Man River basins, to manage water use and mitigate the risks of drought.
-Reduced availability of water could have a material adverse effect on results of operations and the financial condition of the Corporation.
+The Corporation uses water in other parts of its operations, including drilling and for waterflood operations.
+In April 2024, in the face of severe drought risks following several warm, dry winters causing Alberta's snowpack, rivers and reservoirs to be low, Alberta entered into water-sharing agreements with 38 of the largest and oldest water licensees in southern Alberta, including in the Red Deer River, Bow River and Old Man River basins.
+In the event of a drought, such agreements aim to mitigate the negative effects of such drought by providing increased access to water.
+Notwithstanding such agreements, any reduced availability of water could have a material adverse effect on results of operations and the financial condition of the Corporation.